ranibasna/Reproducible-research-with-R-/docs/index.md

 - [Data coding](https://data36.com/data-coding-101-introduction-bash/).
 - [linux command line basics Free course](https://www.udacity.com/course/linux-command-line-basics--ud595)

 Of course there much more.
 If you are interested you can search for yourself.
-However, for our course there are three commands that we will use intenslly, `cd` stands for change directory, `mkdir` stands for make directory, `ls` stands for list. and `cd ..`stands for go up one folder.
+However, for our course there are four commands that we will use intensely, `cd` stands for change directory, `mkdir` stands for make directory, `ls` stands for list. and `cd ..` stands for go up one folder.

 ## Install before the lab session:

 Pleas install Conda and Git by following the directions presented in their pages.